Battle of Schleswig

-The Battle of Schleswig occurred near Dannevirke on Easter morning, 23 April 1848 as the second battle of the First Schleswig War of 1848–1850.
+The Battle of Schleswig occurred near the Danevirke on Easter morning, 23 April 1848 as the second battle of the First Schleswig War of 1848–1850.

 Prussia had just entered the war and had sent almost 12,000 troops to Schleswig-Holstein on command of the German Confederation.
 Counting reserves, General Wrangel commanded in total more than 18,000 men – almost three times the size of the Danish forces.
 The German Reich troops did not participate in the battle, but their presence forced the Danes to fight defensively against the Prussians.